Semiparametric point process modeling of blinking artifacts in PALM: Prerequisites

 Note that, using the procedure outlined above, each emitter will give rise to several localizations.
-To see why this is true, assume again that a single fluorescent emitter at position $x$ sends out a (sufficiently bright) signal lasting in total $T$ seconds, and the frame acquisition time is $\Delta$ seconds.
+To see why this is true, assume that the PA-FP at position $x$ sends out a (sufficiently bright) signal lasting in total $T$ seconds, and the frame acquisition time is $\Delta$ seconds.
 We can then expect the signal to result in roughly $T \Delta^{-1}$ estimates of $x$, all of which will be included in the sample as separate localizations.
-Depending on the total fluorescence observed from the PA-FPs, and the camera framerate, this can lead to a large number of reappearances for each PA-FP.
-It is natural to think that this problem can be solved by grouping localization that are close in space-time, but this is a difficult problem in general.
-The localization uncertainty varies, and will occasionally take on large values.
-In addition, PA-FPs can enter temporary dark periods during which no fluorescence is emitted for a prolonged period of time.
-For these reasons, localizations arising from the same emitter can be relatively far removed from eachother, and can thus be easily confused with those arising from a nearby, or even nonexistent, emitter.
-Further complicating such procedures is the lack of specific, apriori knowledge about the temporal behavior of the PA-FPs in the sample, making it hard to know how far in time it is reasonable to look for reappearances, or how many localizations to expect per grouping.
+Depending on the total fluorescence observed from the PA-FPs, and the camera framerate, this can lead to a large number of reappearances per protein.
+It is natural to think that this problem can be solved by grouping localization that are close in space-time, and although such procedures are often used in practice \citep{Annibale2011, Lee2012}, they are typically heuristic in nature due to the lack of precise knowledge about the temporal behavior of the PA-FPs in the sample.
+Without such knowledge, we have no principled guide for determining the merging thresholds, which must allow both for varying spatial uncertainty, and extended temporal separation occurring due to PA-FPs visiting dark states.
+As a result, localizations arising from the same emitter can be easily confused with those arising from a nearby, or nonexistent, emitter.

 In addition to reappearances, background noise will invariably affect the dataset.
 Each time fluorescence is observed on the camera, it must be attributed as spurious background or coming from a PA-FP emission event, by means of a separating threshold.
 Since we cannot set the threshold too high without losing the signal of real PA-FP, some background noise points will always be present in PALM recordings.